-DBHDS has indicated 1,200 PCRs will be conducted for Round 3.
+DBHDS has indicated 720 PCRs will be conducted for Round 4.
 HSAG will use the member list provided by DBHDS that includes approved services for each member, and provider Tax Identification Numbers (TINs) of providers, to stratify and sample individuals based on DD Waiver services received.
 HSAG will collapse all service categories in the Name field for crisis support (i.e., center-based crisis support, community-based crisis support, and crisis support services) into a single category called crisis support services.
 The service categories for community coaching and community coaching (customized rate) will be combined into a single category called community coaching.
-HSAG will also combine all services in the Name field for group residential supports of 5-person group homes or larger into a single category called group residential support for four or fewer persons will remain as a distinct category from larger group residential support for four or fewer persons will remain as a distinct category from larger group residential settings.
+HSAG will also combine all services in the Name field for group residential supports of 5-person group homes or larger into a single category called group residential supports > 4 persons.
+Group residential support for four or fewer persons will remain as a distinct category from larger group residential settings.
 HSAG will combine the service categories for in-home residential support, 1, 2, or 3 people, and in-home support services (customized rate) into a single category called in-home supports.
-The service categories for sponsored residential and sponsored residential (customized rate) will be combined into a single category for sponsored residential.
-Finally, for the respite service category, four providers were identified by DHBDS using Tax Identifier numbers as those providing center-based agency directed respite services.
+The service categories for sponsored residential (customized rate) will be combined into a single category for sponsored residential.
+Finally respite service category will be excluded during this round with the reduction of reviews to 60% of providers.
+The respite service category will be reviewed during the next round of reviews in 2023.
 HSAG retained all service authorizations for respite care provided by these four providers and excluded all other respite service authorizations to for the category of center-based respite care.
 By collapsing categories together in this manner, HSAG will sample clients to generate a statistically representative sample of the statewide population receiving services in each service category.

-HSAG identified the individuals receiving services in each of the 12 DD Waiver service categories, calculating a count of the ClientID 's to represent the population of recipients for each service.
-With a sample size limited to 1,200 PCR reviews across the 12 service categories, HSAG calculated the Margin of Error (MOE) associated with an alpha level of 0.05, a rate of 0.5, and incorporating a finite population correction to reflect the reality that the sample of service recipients for the PCRs is being drawn from a limited population. ^[1] Applying the sample size calculations, HSAG identified the MOE associated with the sample is 8.46%.
+HSAG identified the individuals receiving services in 11 DD Waiver service categories, calculating a count of the ClientID's to represent the population of recipients for each service.
+With a sample size limited to 720 PCR reviews across 11 service categories, HSAG calculated the Margin of Error (MOE) associated with an alpha level of 0.05, a rate of 0.5, and incorporating a finite population correction to reflect the reality that the sample of service recipients for the PCRs is being drawn from a limited population. ^[1] Applying the sample size calculations, HSAG identified the MOE associated with the sample is 11.24%.

 HSAG removed all providers identified as no longer providing services from the PQR population prior to drawing the PCR sample.
-Where there were new providers in the PQR population that did not participate in either the Round 1 or Round 2 reviews, HSAG ensured that these providers had at least one associated PCR review included in the sample.
+Where there were new providers in the PQR population that did not participate in the Round 3 reviews, HSAG ensured that these providers had at least one associated PCR review included in the sample.